WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_1.md

 Just as we obeyed Moses in all things, so we will obey you.
 Only may the LORD your God be with you, as he was with Moses!

 ###### 18
 Whoever rebels against your commandment and disobeys your words, whatever you command him, shall be put to death.
-Only be strong and courageous." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Only be strong and courageous."

 ***